Madame-Aehm/CAB-Project-4-Spikes/spike23/notes.md

 - Now we've got a token we can return to our front-end.
 We might as well also return an object we would use to set our active user.
 Let's write a fetch request from our React app. **Make sure not to return the password (even hashed) to your front-end!!**

-- Once we've successfully logged the response from our React App, we will save the token in the Browser Window's **Local Storage**.
+- Create an AuthContext with a 'user' object and write a log in function to get this response from our React App.
+Once we've succeeded, we will save the token in the Browser Window's **Local Storage**.
 [Local storage](https://www.w3schools.com/jsref/prop_win_localstorage.asp) refers to how a web application can store data locally.
 It's similar to a **web cookie**, except that it can only be read by the browser, making it more secure.
 The storage capacity for local storage is also much higher than for cookies.

 - Local storage accepts data as **key/value pairs**.
 Values saved to Local Storage should be **strings** - if you need to stringify a JavaScript variable, use the `JSON.stringify()` method.
 To **store** something in the Local Storage, use the method `localStorage.setItem()`.
 This will accept two arguments: the key, and the stringified value: